Noesis/UnrealPlugin/README.md

 1. Copy the contents of this repository into Engine/Plugins/NoesisGui.

 2. Extract the Noesis GUI SDK into Engine/Plugins/NoesisGui/Source/ThirdParty/Noesis.
-   The Noesis GUI SDK entails folder /NoesisGUI-SDK1.3/ with Bin, Include and Lib.
+   The Noesis GUI SDK means the folder /NoesisGUI-SDK1.3/ with Bin, Include and Lib.
 Delete the others.

 3. Regenerate the UE4 projects.